Best Time to Visit Seoul: When to Go & Weather Guide

 What to expect in winter

-If you’re not used to cooler temperatures, the chilly days of Seoul’s winter won’t be your favourite part of visiting the city.
-Truthfully, as unpleasant as it may seem at a glance, winter’s not the worst season to go to Seoul.
+If you’re not used to cooler temperatures, the chilly days of winter won’t be your favourite part of visiting the city.
+Truthfully, as unpleasant as it may seem at a glance, winter is not the worst season to go to Seoul.
 The relative lack of popularity in the winter months means you’ll be able to score great deals on your accommodations.
 On top of that, getting to see Seoul’s palaces and temples under a soft blanket of snow is simply magical.

 What to wear in winter

+The cold temperatures mean that you’ll need to bundle up to stay comfortable.
+Bring along a warm hardshell jacket with warm, comfortable base layers.
 For outerwear, you’ll also want to bring along a knitted hat (a toque for my fellow Canadians).
 Pack a pair of warm gloves to keep your hands toasty, too.
 In snowier conditions, protect your feet with a comfy pair of waterproof insulated boots.

 Seoul Weather by Month